Belgium women's national football team

-The Belgium women's national football team (nicknamed Belgian Red Flames) represents Belgium in international women's football.
+The Belgium women's national football team, nicknamed the Belgian Red Flames, represents Belgium in international women's football.
 It is controlled by the Royal Belgian Football Association, the governing body for football in Belgium.
-Their home stadium is Den Dreef and their current coach Ives Serneels.
+Their home stadium is Den Dreef and their current head coach is Elísabet Gunnarsdóttir.
 During most of their history the team has had poor results but showed improvement in the Euro 2013 and 2015 World Cup Qualifiers.
 In 2016, they qualified for their first major tournament: Euro 2017.
 In 2022, they won the Pinatar Cup in San Pedro del Pinatar (Spain).

 History

 Early days (1976–1984)

 Belgium played its first match against France on May 30, 1976 at Stade Auguste Delaune in Reims, France.
 The game ended in a 2–1 victory.
 A year after this debut, the Belgian team played against Switzerland and France, tying both matches, 2–2 and 1–1 respectively.
-They played the same teams again the next year, this time beating both with 1–0 and 2–0.
+The next year, they faced the same opposition once more and won both games by scores of 1-0 and 2-0.
 Another victory followed against Yugoslavia with 1–0.
 The team's first defeat however came at the hands of England: 3–0, which was followed by a 2–0 loss against France and a 2–2 tie against the Netherlands.
 In the following years, Belgium kept playing mostly against European teams.
+The team has steadily built a reputation for technical skill and disciplined play, becoming a competitive force in European women's football.